-A leading Iraqi anti-government activist was shot dead Sunday, security sources and activists said, sending protest movement supporters onto the streets to demand an end to such bloodshed and official impunity.
+A leading Iraqi anti-government activist was killed early Sunday, security sources and activists said, sending supporters of a protest movement onto the streets to demand an end to bloodshed.

-Ihab al-Wazni, a coordinator of protests in the Shia shrine city of Karbala, was a vocal opponent of corruption, the stranglehold of Tehran-linked armed groups and Iran's influence in Iraq.
+Ihab al-Wazni, a coordinator of protests in the Shiite shrine city of Karbala, was a vocal opponent of corruption, the stranglehold of Tehran-linked armed groups and Iran's influence in Iraq.

-He was shot overnight outside his home by men on motorbikes using a gun equipped with a silencer, in an ambush caught on surveillance cameras.
+He was shot overnight outside his home by men on motorbikes, in an ambush caught on surveillance cameras.
 His death was confirmed by security forces and activists.

-Wazni had narrowly escaped death in December 2019, when men on motorbikes used silenced weapons to kill fellow activist Fahem al-Tai as he was dropping him home in Karbala, where pro-Tehran armed groups hold major sway.
+Wazni narrowly escaped death in December 2019, when men on motorbikes used silenced weapons to kill fellow activist Fahem al-Tai as he was dropping him home in Karbala, where pro-Tehran armed groups are legion.

-Both were key figures in a national protest movement that erupted against Iraqi government corruption and incompetence in October 2019.
+Both were key figures in a national protest movement that erupted against government corruption and incompetence in Iraq in October 2019.

 Protests broke out in Karbala, Nassiriya and Diwaniya in southern Iraq in reaction to Wazni's killing, as people called for an end to the bloodshed and to rampant corruption.

-In a video recording in the morgue where Wazni's body was initially held, a fellow activist blamed pro-Tehran groups for the killing.
+In a video recording in the morgue where his body was initially held, a fellow activist made it clear who he and colleagues blamed for the killing.

-Police in Karbala said they would "spare no effort" to find "the terrorists" behind Wazni's killing.
+Police in Karbala said they "will spare no effort" to find "the terrorists" behind Wazni's killing.

-Politicians, including Shia leader Ammar al-Haki, deplored the killing and called for justice.
+Politicians, including Shiite leader Ammar al-Haki, deplored the killing and called for justice.